 - Feeds on: Molluscs, marine worms, prawns and fish eggs.

 - Description: Elongated eel-like body.
 Dorsal fin is long and runs the full length of the back.
 Tail fin is small and merges with anal fin.
 Pectoral fins are rounded and quite large.
 Relatively large mouth with noticeable lips.
 Colour generally mottled brownish with black stripes on dorsal fin and dark spots on flank.
 Underbelly is pale white/yellowish.
-Skin is slimy and scales so small that body looks scaleless.
+Skin is slimy and scales are so small that the body looks scaleless.

 Despite its name, the eelpout is not an eel, nor is it related to the pouting.
 To add to the confusion it is also known as the viviparous blenny but is not related to the fish UK anglers will know as a blenny!
 The eelpout can therefore be seen as a perfect example of the confusing naming patterns of UK sea fish.